Torsoto/legalnews/backend/README.md

 1. Go to the [Firebase console](https://console.firebase.google.com/)
 2. Navigate to Project Settings > Service accounts
 3. Click "Generate new private key" to download your Firebase Admin SDK private key JSON
-4. Save the downloaded file in the `backend/config` directory as `serviceAccountKey.json`
+4. Save the downloaded file in the root directory as `serviceAccountKey.json`

 ### Environment Variables